 Library staff will photocopy materials for you, but there will be an extra fee and a time delay, so it's best to do it yourself.

-For more information about photocopying, please see Printing in the Library on the Services for Students page, the Copyright Information page, and the University Copyright Guidelines.
+For more information about photocopying, please see Printing in the Library on the Services for Students page and the Copyright Information page.

-Library hours change throughout the year, so it's best to check the library hours page or the signs outside the library.
+During the school year, the Library opens at 8:10 a.m. on weekdays.
+Closing hours and weekend opening hours change throughout the year, so it's best to check the library hours page or the signs outside the library.

 You may renew your books in person at the Access Services Desk or by phone by calling 364-2568 (R.P.
 Bell Library) or 364-2561 (Music Library).

 Return your books either in the book drop outside the entrance of the library or at the Access Services Desk.
-Don't just leave them on the counter at the Access Services Desk or they might not get checked in and you will get overdue fines.
+Don't just leave them on the counter at the Access Services Desk or they might not get checked in.

-Yes, films on DVD and VHS can be borrowed from the library for two weeks.
-You can search for videos and DVDs in the library catalogue the same way you would search for a book.
+Yes, films on DVD and VHS can be borrowed from the library for three weeks.
+You can search for videos and DVDs in Novanet.

 If you need a book that someone else has borrowed, you can go to the Access Services Desk and place a request on the book.
 You will be notified as soon as it is available.
 This usually works best if you begin your assignments early; it is unlikely that a book due next week will be back by this afternoon!